A025 - Travel Guidelines

-If the hotel/motel is not direct bill, does not offer a state rate, or is more than $115.00 per night and the total amount of the hotel room(s) is greater than $1000.00, two oral bids must be obtained and attached to the hotel billing.
+If the total amount of the hotel room(s) is greater than $1000.00, two oral bids must be obtained and attached to the hotel billing.
 When the amount of lodging for a room(s) exceeds $5000.00, three oral bids are required and must be attached to the hotel billing.

 District vehicles should be used when available.

+Mileage may be compensated up to $0.32 per mile if a District car is available but the employee chooses to drive a personal vehicle.
+If a District car is not available, employees may be compensated up to $0.52 per mile.
 When more than one administrator/staff is attending, staff shall carpool to the maximum extent possible.
-If staff are driving personal vehicles instead of car-pooling, mileage will be compensated at $0.32 per mile.
+If staff are driving personal vehicles instead of carpooling, mileage may be compensated up to $0.32 per mile.

 Car Rental/Ground Travel: